 Impairment allowances are the best estimate of incurred losses on loans and advances as at the balance sheet date.
-We have considered this area as a key audit matter because of the size of the loan portfolio and the significant impact that estimation of impairment allowance may the consolidated financial have on Furthermore. estimating statements. impairment allowances requires from the Management to use significant judgment.
+We have considered this area as a key audit matter because of the size of the loan portfolio and the significant impact that estimation of impairment allowance may have on the Bank's financial statements.
+Furthermore, estimating impairment allowances requires from the Bank's Management to use substantial judgment.
 In particular: